“Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.“

 Covetousness is erecting something other than God in his place.

 We often view “covetousness” as a less severe sin than the previous four.
-In this verse it lives in very bad company.
+In this verse, it lives in an awful company.

 God lists the first four sins without comment but provides “covetousness” with a short commentary following it — “which is idolatry.”
 The essence of covetousness is idolatry.
 We substitute something other than God in his place and worship it.